“Every guitar slide, breathy harmony and note is Nashville-quality.” Grade A-, the Vancouver Province

 “Bronze and Blue is brimming over with foot tapping melodies ..... her songs are that good.”
 Herizons Magazine

-Lindsay May is an acoustic guitar and mandolin wielding songstress from a tiny town in the Shuswap BC.
+Lindsay May is an acoustic guitar and mandolin wielding songstress with itchy feet and alternating zip codes.
 A prolific songwriter with a direct connection to her muse, Lindsay wrote enough material for her and Mark Gordon to record and produce two americana/alt-country albums at once.
+Her second and third albums.
 Folks says she sounds like a mix of k.d.lang, Kathleen Edwards, Alison Krauss and Lucinda Williams and Linda Rondstadt.
+And most recently, Margo Timmins (Cowboy Junkies, crossed with Janis Joplin.)

 Lindsay has been a serious songwriter for over ten years.
 She was accepted into the Bill Henderson/Roy Forbes songwriting workshops in Summerland, BC for five years straight, has read every songwriting how-to book she could find and attended every workshop and seminar that was available.
 She then wrote, released and toured her debut album 'Bronze and Blue' in 2008 and toured it across Canada, visited Nashville and even spent a few summers busking to hone her skills and get feedback.
 And it has paid off.